PaulVanSchayck/ha-nl-weather/README.md

 ## Features

 - Integration as a Home Assistant `weather` entity provider
+  - Combined `weather` entity per location that merges observations and forecast data
-  - Observations and forecast separated into two `weather` entities
+  - Separate observations and forecast `weather` entities are still available for advanced use
 - Can have multiple configurable locations (limited to the Netherlands) with
   - Current weather observations (temperature, humidity, wind, etc.)
   - Weather forecast (hourly/daily)